Knee Replacement Surgery

 In cases of a partial knee replacement, recovery times can be quicker and a stay in hospital shorter.
-However, if the total knee is replaced it can mean that the results of surgery last longer.
+However, if the total knee is replaced it can mean that the results of the surgery last longer.

 Recovery time is, of course, different for each patient; however, most patients should be able to walk freely and participate in normal daily activities again after about six weeks, dependent on a successful assessment with your surgeon or specialist.
 During those six weeks, it is absolutely vital that patients give themselves time to fully recover and let their knee heal, as well as actively taking part in the physiotherapy sessions that Spencer will arrange with you.

-During recovery time, most patients will require use of a walking aid, but again this is dependent on your own situation.
+During the recovery time, most patients will require the use of a walking aid, but again this is dependent on your own situation.
 You will be able to consult with your specialist during this time for encouragement, help and advice.

 While you will be under anaesthetics during the procedure itself, like any surgery, there will be a chance of a lasting ache and pain, although patients should have their pain relieved by post-surgery treatments and medication.
 Our specialists will ensure you are given medication to meet your pain levels, and this will be part of an ongoing discussion with you upon discharge from one of our hospitals to ensure you are as comfortable as possible.

 There may be some lasting prominent scarring, numbness or the need for antibiotics, but with our specialist consultation and surgery, we mitigate the risks of additional surgeries or special treatment post-initial-surgery.
 We take the extra time and care to make sure we understand exactly what is required for your procedure before moving forward at each stage, thereby ensuring you have a high chance of a healthy recovery through post-treatment physiotherapy and exercise.